-Jonathan Dushoff and Rachael Winfree help me do this, and our “Conceptual Guide to Measuring Biodiversity” just came out in Oikos.
-We discussed it at the Hakai Institute in April, 2020 (video).
+Jonathan Dushoff and Rachael Winfree help me do this, and our “Conceptual Guide to Measuring Biodiversity” came out in Oikos in early 2021.
+We discussed it at the Hakai Institute in April, 2021 (video).
 Now we’re focused on tools to assess confidence interval performance, especially for Hill diversity estimators.

 I am always interested in working with other researchers to determine which biodiversity metrics might best suit their research system and study questions.

 Soybeans cover ~4% of the contiguous United States land surface, and the crop is worth >$32 Billion annually.
 Soybeans have been bred for millennia.
 And yet, it is unclear whether soybeans are pollinated by animals!
 In the EspíndoLab, I work with a team (including Katy Evans) to conduct pollination experiments to evaluate self-compatibility and the effects of supplemental pollination.

 Better knowing the reproductive system of modern soybean varieties will make developing pollinator conservation strategies in row-crop agriculture much easier.
 Studies indicate that bee pollination substantially enhances soybean yield.
 We’re evaluating plant-side processes of soybean pollination ecology now, and returning to the pollinator side of the story shortly.

 What can bee-flower interactions and trap data teach us about wild bee ecology?